coding-blocks-ebooks/blocks-of-android/17-firebase/17-4-RemoteConfiguration.md

 Firebase remote configuration is a service that allows the developers to publish changes to the app, without having to release a new version of it.
 By using it, you can reliably modify the looks and behaviors of your apps across your entire user base.

 Consider the scenario that during the Christmas season, you want your app to have a red theme or if the users of your app find the font size too small and you want to change it, then for such minor changes releasing a new version of the app makes no sense.
-In cases, like these firebase remote configuration comes to our rescue.
+In cases like these firebase remote configuration comes to our rescue.

-Also, there are times when you aren’t sure of a particular update of the application, so firebase allows you to roll out the new version of the app to a certain section of the users to understand their response and take your decision accordingly.
+Also, updates can be provided only to a certain section of the userbase.
+This feature comes in o great use in situations when the update is only meant for people of a particular region or for the people speaking a particular language.

-In the following tutorial, we will change the message with the help of remote configuration.
+In the following tutorial, we will change the message being displayed with the help of remote configuration.

-Firstly, setup the firebase as explained in the previous section.
+Firstly, setup the firebase as explained in the first section.

 Next, open the firebase console -> find remote configuration in the Grow section and click on **Add your first parameter** to get started.